garissman/larachain/README.md

 ## TODO

-- make Function command and use RAG for the description
+- make Function command and use RAG for the description.
-- make Agent command and use RAG for the context
+- make Agent command and use RAG for the context.
+- Knowledge Table.
 - Tests, nothing new!!!